gael55x/Project-Email/README.md

   pip install virtualenv

-Now you can proceed with setting up and running the Project-Auctions web app in VSC.
+Now you can proceed with setting up and running the Project-eMail web app in VSC.